 Tetley's maritime & admiralty law

-The information in this website is maintained and provided by William Tetley, Professor, Faculty of Law, McGill University, Distinguished Visiting Professor of Maritime and Commercial Law, Tulane University; Counsel to Langlois Kronström Desjardins (Langlois Gaudreau O'Connor) of Montreal and Quebec City.
+The information in this website was maintained and provided by William Tetley, Professor, Faculty of Law, McGill University, Distinguished Visiting Professor of Maritime and Commercial Law, Tulane University; Counsel to Langlois Kronström Desjardins (Langlois Gaudreau O'Connor) of Montreal and Quebec City.